Gesture recognition

-Gesture recognition is a topic in computer science and language technology with the goal of interpreting human gestures via mathematical algorithms.
-It is a subdiscipline of computer vision.
+Gesture recognition is an area of research and development in computer science and language technology concerned with the recognition and interpretation of human gestures.
+A subdiscipline of computer vision, it employs mathematical algorithms to interpret gestures.

+Gesture recognition offers a path for computers to begin to better understand and interpret human body language, previously not possible through text or unenhanced graphical user interfaces (GUIs).

 Gestures can originate from any bodily motion or state, but commonly originate from the face or hand.
-Focuses in the field include emotion recognition from face and hand gesture recognition since they are all expressions.
+One area of the field is emotion recognition derived from facial expressions and hand gestures.
 Users can make simple gestures to control or interact with devices without physically touching them.

 Many approaches have been made using cameras and computer vision algorithms to interpret sign language, however, the identification and recognition of posture, gait, proxemics, and human behaviors is also the subject of gesture recognition techniques.

-Gesture recognition can be seen as a way for computers to begin to understand human body language, thus building a better bridge between machines and humans than older text user interfaces or even GUIs (graphical user interfaces), which still limit the majority of input to keyboard and mouse and interact naturally without any mechanical devices.